.

 Introduction

 The Book of Judges is intriguing because it reveals the Superheroes of Israel.
 They were men of renown that God used, sometimes single-handedly, to deliver the Jewish nation from its enemies.
-You will find fifteen of these champions listed in Judges and most appear with peculiar names.
-Names such as Othniel, Ehud, Shamgar, Deborah, Barak, Gideon, Tola, Jair, Jephthah, Ibzan, Elon, Abdon, Samson, Eli, and Samuel.
+You will find fifteen of these champions listed in Judges, and most appear with peculiar names.
+Names such as, Othniel, Ehud, Shamgar, Deborah, Barak, Gideon, Tola, Jair, Jephthah, Ibzan, Elon, Abdon, Samson, Eli, and Samuel.

-In Joshua 3, the “man of the hour” was a farmer named, Shamgar.
-Shamgar rose to prominence as 600 Philistines invaded his plowing field.
+In Joshua 3, the “man of the hour” was a farmer named Shamgar.
+Shamgar rose to prominence when 600 Philistines invaded his plowing field.
 The Jews had begun settling into the Promised Land and building cities.
-While most of the Canaanites had been overthrown, there yet remained enough to threaten the welfare of Israel.
-Notice why God permitted a handful of Philistines to remain in the land of promise.
-Judges 3:1-4 says: “These are the nations the LORD left to test all those Israelites who had not experienced any of the wars in Canaan . . .
+While most of the Canaanites had been overthrown, there remained enough to threaten Israel’s welfare.
+And God permitted this for a reason.
+Judges 3:1–4 says: These are the nations the LORD left to test all those Israelites who had not experienced any of the wars in Canaan . . .
 (4) [These nations] were left to test the Israelites to see whether they would obey the Lord’s commands, which he had given their forefathers through Moses.”

 Peter then says in 5:10: “And the God of all grace, who called you to his eternal glory in Christ, after you have suffered a little while, will himself restore you and make you strong, firm and steadfast.”